Dihedral monodromy of cone spherical metrics: Spherical structures in genus zero

-\paragraph{\bf Acknowledgements.} The second author is supported by the Israel Science Foundation (grant No. 1167/17) and the European Research Council (ERC) under the European Union Horizon 2020 research and innovation programme (grant agreement No. 802107).
+\paragraph{\bf Acknowledgements.} The authors would like to thank Alexandre Eremenko and the anonymous referee for valuable remarks.
 The second author would also like to thank Boris Shapiro for introducing him to the field of spherical metrics.

 \nopagebreak .5cm